Last updated on June 27th, 2019

 This is probably one of the hardest things to pin down to exact eras.
 Pieces were well made and often passed down through more than one generation.
 This can mean that when you look at old photos of people’s homes, for instance, a side table could be very old already and not really from that time.

 You can mix themes to some extent, but it needs to be handled carefully.
 You will find old pieces of furniture in antique shops or in online marketplaces where you can buy pieces like original Eames furniture, which look great.
 There are some things, such as grandfather clocks, that will fit into any time period and will even look good in a more modern environment.
+You may want to gravitate to these timeless pieces unless you are trying to stay with a specific theme.

 Sticking with wood is a must.
 You have to remember that there were no laminate floors or Formica until the middle of the last century.
 If your theme is from the 1960s or 1970s these things will be fine, but any time before that and there should be real wood included in the room.